A Comprehensive Guide on psql Meta-Commands

 Additional Information

-In the above example, we have used the three commands to display the table caption, and the table, and toggle the alignment respectively and simultaneously.
+In the above example, we have used three commands to display the table caption, and the table, and toggle the alignment respectively and simultaneously.

-● We can add a “+” sign to every command to get some additional technical information about whatever is the output.
+We can add a “+” sign to every command to get some additional technical information about whatever is the output.
 For example; running the “\dt” gives:

 While if we execute the “\dt+” command.
+There is some additional information displayed.

 Conclusion